edykim/tw-profile-finder/README.md

 ## A little background

-I love Twitter and I want to find awesome people on Twitter.
+I love Twitter, and I want to find awesome people on Twitter.
 I can check every single profile, one by one, click over clicks.
-Yes, it is so hard to do and I'm lazy on this.
+Yes, it is so hard to do, and I'm lazy on this.

 I made this tool from two assumptions at that time.
 Firstly, awesome people know awesome people.
 If I can pick one, probably they follow others.
-Secondly, I can find people based on servral metrics which Twitter provides such as followers numbers, liked twit count, how many time they twitted.
+Secondly, I can find people based on several metrics which Twitter provides such as followers numbers, liked twit count, how many time they twitted.

 This tool allows that find someone filtered by own `function` and chase trees of the following.
-Also, you can pin a person as a entry point of search.
+Also, you can pin a person as an entry point of search.
 Hope you find something useful from this tool. ✨

 ## What you can get